 Patrick: Hey, Patrick Findaro here, co-founder at Vetted Biz and managing partner at Visa Franchise.
-At Vetted Biz we help you find, vet, and buy a franchise or business for sale.
-At Visa Franchise we help foreign national investors that are looking to move to the U.S. through investing in a franchise.
-Today I’m really excited to have two senior executives from Success On The Spectrum also known as SOS Franchising, Nichole Daher, who’s the founder of Success On The Spectrum as well as Joe Souza, who leads their franchise development efforts.
+At Vetted Biz we help you find, vet and buy a franchise or business for sale.
+At Visa Franchise we help foreign national investors that are looking to move to the U.S. by investing in a franchise.
+Today I’m excited to have two senior executives from Success On The Spectrum also known as SOS Franchising, Nichole Daher, who’s the founder of Success On The Spectrum as well as Joe Souza, who leads their franchise development efforts.
 We are going to talk about Autism Treatment.

 Nichole: Hi.
 Thank you for having us, Patrick.